-Celia is a freelance photojournalist based in Montana whose work often explores the relationship between humans and their environment.
+Celia is a freelance photojournalist based in Montana whose work often explores ideas of gender and the connection between humans and their environment.

 Raised on a farm in upstate New York, she studied photojournalism and Latin American history at the University of Florida before moving back north to New York City, where she was based for 6 years.
 She moved to Montana to get her master’s in environmental science journalism.

-She attended the Eddie Adams Workshop in 2009 and in 2010 her work was nominated for UNICEF’s Photo of the Year.
-In 2015 she received the Crown of the Continent Environmental Reporting Grant to pursue a multimedia project on the effects of Canadian coal mining in Montana’s waterways.
+Celia attended the Eddie Adams Workshop in 2009 and in 2010 her work was nominated for UNICEF’s Photo of the Year.
+She was the first recipient of the Crown of the Continent Environmental Reporting Grant to pursue a multimedia project on the effects of Canadian coal mining in Montana’s waterways.

-Clients include The New York Times, NPR, Harper’s Magazine, CNN, Telegraph Magazine, High Country News, Inside Energy, PBS, Newsday, amNY, YMCA and other local outlets.
+Clients include The New York Times, NPR, Harper’s Magazine, Audubon Magazine, CNN, Telegraph Magazine, High Country News, Inside Energy, PBS, Newsday, amNY, YMCA and other local outlets.

 email@example.com // 315.729.5304